 id value?
 The compiler wouldn't tell us about our mistake and our application would fail silently.

 A mistake like this can and should be caught at compile time.
-Otherwise, this could end in a poor user experience at best and could at worst be catastrophic to the integrity of the user's data.
+Otherwise, this could end in a poor user experience at best or be catastrophic to the integrity of the user's data at worst.

 The best way to architect this pattern is to declare which properties of the